y39xing/y39xing.github.io/index.md

 # Yun Xing

 Hello!
-This is Yun Xing, who is now studying Honour Mathematics at University of Waterloo.
+This is Yun Xing, who is now studying Combinatorics and Optimization at University of Waterloo.

+I've also got a minor in economics.

-Finishied 2A term in Spring 2021.
+Finishied 2B term in Winter 2022.

+Currently in 3A term, learning Graph theory and Statistics.

 In Fall 2021, I worked as a CTSA at University of Waterloo(in Math Faculty).

-Currently in 2B term.
+In Spring 2022, I worked as a economic modeller at Impossible Mining Inc. (A start-up).

 ## Here are links to some of my social media accounts.